Prologis Inc at Barclays Global Financial Services Conference Tr

 Anthony Franklin Powell - Barclays Bank PLC, Research Division - Research Analyst

-Well, good morning, everyone.
-Good morning.
+Good morning, everyone.
 My name is Anthony Powell, and I cover U.S. REITs here at Barclays.
-I'm here today with Tim Arndt, CFO, Prologis.
-Welcome.
-Good morning.
+I'm here with Tim Arndt, CFO of Prologis.
+Good morning, Tim.

 Timothy D. Arndt - Prologis, Inc. - CFO, MD of Treasury & Financial Planning and Treasurer